thiagonevesalmeida/react-talks/README.md

 - react: The React library for building user interfaces.
 - react-dom: The React DOM library for rendering React components in the browser.

-## Build and Development Scripts

-- "npm run dev": Starts the development server using Vite and opens the application in the browser.
-It provides live reloading and displays any lint errors in the console.

-- "npm run build": Builds the project using Vite's build command.

-- "npm run lint": Runs ESLint to lint the source code files with the extensions .js and .jsx.

-- "npm run serve": Serves the production build from the dist folder using a local server.

-- "npm run preview": Launches a preview server to preview the production build of the project using Vite.

 ## Development Workflow

 1) The index.html file serves as the entry point, which includes the root element where the React application is rendered.